dobkeratops/compiler/README.md

 Basically trying to combine everything I like from C++ & Rust, dropping what I dont like, plus what i've always missed.

-This could all probably be done as a fork of a C++ compiler, or as a fork of Rust.
-However neither community shares these specific goals and it is hard to make complex changes to existing projects (retrofitting 2way inference/openclasses to C++? or retrofitting adhoc-overloading to Rust? both go against the underlying design of either ..)
+This could all be done as a fork of a C++ compiler, or as a fork of Rust.
+However neither community shares these specific goals and it is hard to make complex changes to existing projects - retrofitting 2way inference/openclasses to C++? or retrofitting adhoc-overloading to Rust? both go against the underlying design of either .

-Rust has many inspiring features but is a departure from C++ lacking features like function overloading that prevents representing existing C++ code; I beleive C++ can be 'fixed' and improved without straying so far.
-Also I value productivity & performance over safety.
+Rust has many inspiring features but is a departure from C++ lacking features like function overloading that prevents representing existing C++ code;
+I beleive C++ can be 'fixed' and improved without straying so far,without sacrificing existing knowledge & code.
+Also I value performance+productivity over compile-time safety.(you need to write tests for other reasons, productivity for *tests* yields bug free code.)

 I beleive C++'s main 'curse' is the way headers & classes interact, and the asymetry between functions and methods has always been frustrating.
+Other flaws are acceptable due to its evolutionary path.

 Rust is too restrictive.
 Somewhere between the two is my perfect language.

 This is probably all way beyond a 1man project but I'll see how far I can get..